 Paul holds a BSc in Economic History from the London School of Economics and an AM from Harvard, where he is a PhD candidate.
 His academic research focuses on the history of the International Financial System, as well as FX and money markets.
 In 2016-7, he is a visiting scholar at the Bank of England, and he has previous work experience at the German Bundestag, Goldman Sachs, and a global macro hedge fund.
 He is fluent in German.

-Senior Analyst (Latin America)
+Senior Advisor (Latin America)

 Cecilia holds a degree in political science form Argentina's University of San Andrés, a law degree from the University of Buenos Aires and a Masters in the Science of the Law (JSM) from Stanford University.
 She has experience working in international arbitration and administrative law, both for the public and private sectors.
 She is fluent in Spanish, Portuguese and French.